 Today, we focus on the popular, breakthrough, non-psychoactive product itself and ask “Why Hemp Oil?”

-What Is CBD Hemp Oil?
+What Is CBD Hemp Oil Used For?

 Cannabidiol (CBD) oil is a natural, non-psychoactive concentrate extracted from hemp.
 Used on its own or infused into a plethora of products, CBD hemp oil is packed with vitamins, minerals, and essential fatty acids to offer a wide range of natural therapeutic benefits.

 Cannabidiol (CBD) is just one of over 100 cannabinoids presently identified in the cannabis plant and is the second most abundant cannabinoid in marijuana after THC.
 In hemp, however, THC is only present in trace amounts, while CBD dominates the plant’s makeup.
 CBD hemp oil is made from high-CBD, low-THC hemp.

 CBD interacts with our naturally occurring systems, but it is non-psychotropic, which means that the user doesn’t get high from it.
 This makes it a safer, less controversial alternative, while still offering significant health benefits.

 There are many benefits to taking a daily serving of CBD from hemp oil products.
 The most exciting among them is that CBD oil products help to augment the body’s naturally occurring endocannabinoids, increasing the body’s ability to promote homeostasis within its systems.